ellispatrick/directPA/README.md

 directPA
 ========

-A package for pathway analysis in experiments with multiple perturbation designs.
+A package for directional pathway analysis in experiments with multiple perturbation designs.